alexirpan/alexirpan.github.io/_posts/2016-11-06-right-questions.markdown

 works.
 However, all things considered, progress is surprisingly smooth.
 Every week, I have more to show for my work.

 Just one problem.
-The work isn't fast enough.
+The work isn't coming together fast enough.

 One week before the deadline, I make the call - I can't hit ICLR.
 If I did a bunch of research pivots, and got really lucky, maaaaybe I could